omargrist/Melanoma-Classification/Experimentation/Edwin/melanoma-efficientnet-b0-cnn-vit/README.md

 The main model-selection metric was:

-**Out-of-fold Average Precision (OOF AUPRC)**
+**OOF AUC**
+And the second model-selection metrics was:
+**OOF AUPRC**

-AUROC, precision, recall, specificity, F1 score and threshold sweeps were used as secondary and operational metrics, but not as the main selection criterion.
+AUPRC, precision, recall, specificity, F1 score and threshold sweeps were used as secondary and operational metrics, but not as the main selection criterion.

 ## Experimental protocol